 The livestock industry is using lobbyists to exert pressure on politicians to stop this innovation.

 At the moment, it is only possible to buy this meat in certain places, such as Israel and Singapore, because it is produced there.

 We have submitted to the European Commission a proposal consisting of two points:

 The ECI must receive one million signatures in a year from at least seven Member States across Europe.
 You can sign here.

 The ultimate goal of End The Slaughter Age (ETSA) is to abolish and criminalise all forms of animal exploitation.
 That is why we attach great importance to animal shelters and animal sanctuaries, places run by activists and volunteers who often have economic problems, not least because of a political class that ignores them.

 Therefore, in addition to the above-mentioned objectives, ETSA is working to ensure that these institutions are legally recognised and publicly funded throughout Europe, so that they become the home of many animals that are still imprisoned and killed for human greed.

-On our map you can see farms, animal shelters and organisations that support the ECI of End The Slaughter Age:
+On our map you can see animal sanctuaries, shelters and organisations that support the ECI of End The Slaughter Age: